nd-nuclear-theory/mcscript/INSTALL.md

   % pip install --user --editable .
   ~~~~~~~~~~~~~~~~

+  This subsqeuent `pip install`, when updating the source code, is a precaution
+  in case, e.g., the package dependencies have changed.

 # 2. Local configuration

   The local configuration file provides functions which construct the batch